rfong/rflog/_posts/2020-02-28-jekyll-tags.md

 #### Handling posts with no tags

-As written above, your `post-tags` div will appear empty on a post with no tags.
+As written above, the `post-tags` div will appear empty on a post with no tags.
 However, if you're using a cute <i class="fas fa-tags"></i> icon like my blog does, you may want to hide this snippet when `tags` is empty.

 Apparently you can't do a simple empty array check in Liquid; I had to resort to [this StackOverflow hack](https://stackoverflow.com/questions/16762714/how-can-i-compare-a-strings-size-length-in-jekylls-liquid-templates/16765331#16765331).

 {% highlight liquid %}{% raw %}
 {% capture difference %}
   {{ post.tags | size | minus:1 }}